exercism/julia/README.md

 `exercises/<slug>/runtests.jl` Test suite for the exercise.
 Group related tests using [testsets](http://docs.julialang.org/en/release-0.5/stdlib/test/#working-with-test-sets).

 `exercises/<slug>/example.jl` Example solution for the exercise.
-It should follow the [Julia Style Guide](http://docs.julialang.org/en/release-0.5/manual/style-guide/).
+It should follow the [Julia Style Guide](http://docs.julialang.org/en/release-0.5/manual/style-guide/) and the code formatting guidelines specified [below](#code-formatting-guidelines).

 Replace `<slug>` with the exercise slug of the exercise you're working on.

-See [Issue #2](https://github.com/exercism/xjulia/issues/2) for discussion on the structure.
+See [Issue #2](https://github.com/exercism/xjulia/issues/2) for discussion on the structure and style guidelines.

 ### Adding it to config